-The results of this qualitative case study were focused on the challenges facing the execution of an E.A. transformation process within the federal government.
+This qualitative case study focused on the challenges facing the execution of an E.A. transformation process within the federal government.
 This topic has not been researched qualitatively.

-The goal of the study was to fill the gap that exists in scholarly research about the barriers that affect the transformation process and focus on how to apply strategic approaches for driving the E.A. transformation process toward a practical approach.
+The study's goal was to fill the gap in scholarly research about the barriers that affect the transformation process and focus on how to apply strategic approaches for driving the E.A. transformation process toward a practical approach.
 In general, E.A. is an emerging discipline, and like other maturing business processes and technical concepts, E.A. provides a foundation for both organizational transformation and I.T. management.
 The effective use of E.A. is a recognized hallmark of successful public and private organizations (U.S. GAO, 2010).

-The study confirmed that several of the challenges associated with the E.A. transformation process were congruent with findings from previous studies and uncovered additional findings that could drive future research and theory building.
+The study confirmed that several of the E.A. transformation process challenges were congruent with findings from previous studies and uncovered additional findings that could drive future research and theory building.

-The results of this qualitative study make a significant contribution to the E.A. transformation process area of research by further refining the E.A. transformation process phenomenon.
+This qualitative study's results make a significant contribution E.A. to the transformation process area of research by further refining the E.A. transformation process phenomenon.
 The insightful information and understanding gained from participants in this study highlighted factors that hinder federal government agencies from driving the E.A. transformation process from a compliance process to a more efficient implementation process that is flexible enough to accommodate the change.

-The study has contributed to the scholarly research by further refining the E.A. transformation process phenomenon within the federal government as well as identified obstacles that interfere with the E.A. transformation process.
-The latter entails gaining an understanding of how to make the transformation process meaningful and measurable while addressing the challenges that the federal government faces on how to influence the views of the stakeholders.
+The study has contributed to the scholarly research by further refining the E.A. transformation process phenomenon within the federal government and identified obstacles that interfere with the E.A. transformation process.
+The latter entails understanding how to make the transformation process meaningful and measurable while addressing the challenges that the federal government faces on how to influence the views of the stakeholders.